 - 1.1.
-The qualifications must strictly comply with Article 7 of the present Annexthe qualification criteria published on the FEI website. - 1.2.
+The qualifications must strictly comply the qualification criteria published on the FEI website. - 1.2.
 In the event of the FEI Championship being held at the same time or almost at the same time and at the same place as a FEI Championships for Seniors, CDIO or CDI, no Horse may compete or be ridden by a Youth Athlete age category as well as by a Senior during these Events.